 A retirement pack, including forms to be completed, will be sent to you with your benefit options.
 You may be asked to provide your birth and/or marriage certificates if we haven't already seen them.
 We aim to send out your retirement pack within seven working days.

-Once you send us your completed forms, we'll process your benefits.
+We'll process your benefits oOnce you send us your completed forms, we'll process your benefits.
 A letter will then be sent confirming your annual pension and the payment date of your lump sum retirement grant, if applicable.